hmc-cs-131/cs131-course-notes/markdown/lec01.md

 Ada Lovelace wrote an extensive set of notes on Babbage's Analytical Engine, which contained what is now recognized as the first published algorithm.
 Her notes described how the machine could be programmed to compute Bernoulli numbers; because of this, she could be considered the first computer programmer.
 Lovelace recognized that the Analytical Engine could go beyond mere arithmentic calculations and could be used to manipulate symbols.
 These insights into the Analytical Engine's capabilities foreshadowed the development of programming languages that would enable humans to interact with computers and instruct them to perform specific tasks.

+To learn more about Lovelace and Babbage, feel free to check out Sydney Padua's graphic novel, _The Thrilling Adventures of Lovelace and Babbage_.

 ## Math, Logic, and Western Philosophy Before 1900
 Philosophers and mathematicians of the past, such as Gottfried Leibniz, George Boole, and John Locke, posed questions about the nature of knowledge, the laws of thought, and what can be known or proven.
 These inquiries set the stage for advancements in mathematics, logic, and the exploration of computation.